-Although God has created something beautiful in marriage (Gen. 2:24, Eph.
+Without a doubt, God created something beautiful in marriage (Gen. 2:24, Eph.
 5:22-33) and bringing children into the world (Ps.
-127:3) but, secularism views marriages as exercises of convenience and children as disposable.
+127:3).

-7. You Will Have to Confront
+7. What You Will Have to Confront Critics

-God commands us to:
+Because God commands us to:

 - "Always be ready to make a defense" for our faith (1 Pet.
 3:15)

 - "Destroy faulty arguments" that are against Jesus (2 Cor.
 10:3–5)